About Me

 • A Marker‑based Neural Network System for Extracting Social Determinants of Health

-Journal of the American Medical Informatics Association, 2023. d
+Journal of the American Medical Informatics Association (JAMIA), 2023

 • UTSA-NLP at RadSum23: Multi-modal Retrieval-Based Chest X-Ray Report Summarization